AlgoAIBoss/ID_Card_Detector/README.md

 - Limitation of this code is that I did not spend time on preprocessing the doc to get better photo.

 ### It was an interesting task to spend time on.
-I really enjoyed do it.
+I really enjoyed doing it.